AZ-X/AZ-X/README.md

 Your legacy has been erased, Azura.

-***712 + 1551, in ancient human history, you are likely one of the emperors and empresses who are good at counting and mass of revenge.***
+***712 + 1551, in ancient human history, you are alike to the emperors and empresses who are good at counting and mass of revenge.***

 Demerzel: I won't.
 I am loyal, Empire, to the Cleonic Dynasty above all else.